The Power of Visualisation

 Let’s begin with a classic example of the power of visualisation.

-During the Cold War, the Russian human rights activist, Natan Sharansky, was accused of spying for the US government and was given a nine-year prison sentence in the former Soviet Union – much of it spent in solitary confinement in Siberia.
+During the Cold War, the Russian human rights activist, Natan Sharansky, was accused of spying for the US government.
+He was given a nine-year prison sentence in the former Soviet Union.
+Much of it spent in solitary confinement in Siberia.

 “Don’t disturb me, I’m playing chess.”

-Given that his jailers could see no chess board or pieces and there was no chair or table, they were increasingly convinced that he was becoming psychologically unstable.
+Given that his jailers could see no chess board or pieces and there was no chair or table.
+They were increasingly convinced that he was psychologically unstable.
 But it was the visualisation of chess matches (and dreaming of becoming a world champion) that kept him sane and probably improved his game.
 As Sharansky later said, “I played thousands of games – I won them all.”

 A research study on brain activity in weightlifters found that the brain patterns involved in actually lifting weights was very similar to when they just visualised or imagined lifting.
 The research demonstrated and confirmed that practising mental visualisation is just as effective as actual physical practice (Source: Guang Yue 2004).

-Guang Yue, a psychologist from the USA, made a comparison between a group of people where one group performed weight exercises and a similar group followed a regime of mental visual exercise over a period of 12 weeks.
+Guang Yue, a psychologist from the USA, made a comparison between a group of people where one group performed weight exercises.
+A similar group followed a regimen, of mental visual exercise over a period of 12 weeks.
 His results found that there was an increase of a 53% in muscle strength in the group who had performed physical exercise.
 The group that practised mental visualisation or virtual weight exercises also increased muscle strength by 35%.
 This result confirms that combining both visual and physical exercises would give improved results.

 Visualisation is now considered a central part of any professional athlete’s training.
-Those that have used this technique to rise to the top of their sports include footballer Wayne Rooney, rugby player Jonny Wilkinson, athlete Jessica Ennis-Hill and tennis player Andy Murray.
+Those that have used this technique to rise to the top of their sports include footballer Wayne Rooney, rugby player Jonny Wilkinson, athlete Jessica Ennis-Hill.

-Professional athletes use vivid, detailed internal imagery to replay their performances including all aspects of how they felt and reacted.
+Professional athletes use detailed internal imagery.
+They replay their performances including all aspects of how they felt and reacted.

 A frequently quoted example is Jack Nicklaus, former world champion golfer, who said: “I never hit a shot, not even in practice, without having a very sharp in-focus picture of it in my head”.